knaut/smallinvisiblemachines/src/components/Resume/resume.md

 - Skilled in developing real-time, cloud-driven applications for various SBCs (Raspberry Pi) and microcontrollers.

-- A big picture think who accounts for subtle details; loves to craft excellent user experience.
+- A big picture think who accounts for subtle details; loves to craft excellent user experiences.

 Skills
 ------